syncfusion-content/winui-docs/winui/Shimmer/Custom-Layout.md

 ---
 layout: post
-title: Custom Layout in WinUI Shimmer control | Syncfusion
+title: Custom layout in WinUI Shimmer control | Syncfusion
-description: Learn here all about the Custom Layout support in Syncfusion WinUI Shimmer (SfShimmer) control and more.
+description:  Learn here all about the custom layout support in Syncfusion WinUI Shimmer (SfShimmer) control to create your own shimmer type.
 platform: WinUI
 control: Shimmer
 documentation: ug
 ---

-# Custom Layout of WinUI Shimmer (SfShimmer)
+## Custom layout of WinUI Shimmer (SfShimmer)

-The `Custom Layout` property of the SfShimmer can be used to create your shimmer view.
-The below code demonstrates how to customize the shimmer view using the WinUI framework elements by `Custom Layout`.
+The `CustomLayout` property empowers you to design your own shimmer type and giving you full control over create your desired shimmer type.

+# How to create a custom shimmer type

+You can create a custom shimmer layout by setting the `CustomLayout` property of the SfShimmer control.
+Below is a code example that demonstrates how to achieve this:

 {% tabs %}
 {% highlight xaml %}